10 dead, 10 wounded in Santa Fe High School shooting in Texas

-SANTA FE, Texas --A 17-year-old boy carrying a shotgun and a revolver opened fire at a Houston-area high school Friday, killing 10 people, most of them students, authorities said.
+SANTA FE, Texas --A 17-year-old armed with a shotgun and a pistol opened fire at a Houston-area high school Friday, killing 10 people, most of them students, authorities said.
 It was the nation's deadliest such attack since the massacre in Florida that gave rise to a campaign by teens for gun control.

-Explosive devices have been located both at the school, and at a site off campus.
-Anyone who sees anything suspicious is urged to call 911.
+The suspected shooter, who was in custody on murder charges, also had explosive devices that were found in the school and nearby, said Gov. Greg Abbott, who called the assault "one of the most heinous attacks that we've ever seen in the history of Texas schools."

 Galveston County Sheriff Henry Trochesset says 17-year-old Dimitrios Pagourtzis has been charged with capital murder in the Friday morning shooting, which injured an additional 10 people.